berkeley-gif/caladapt-website-2021/content/tutorials/webinar-revamped-website.md

 date: "2021-12-09"
 ---

-Showcases the launch of a revamped Cal-Adapt website and introduces you to its new look and features.
+This webinar showcases the launch of a revamped Cal-Adapt website and introduces you to its new look and features.